 A whole separate post could be dedicated to woodblock print style called ukiyo-e but I’m going to do the shortest TLDR ever but with links.

 During the Edo period, publishers commissioned artisans in printing houses where they created mass-produced woodblock prints of popular subjects.
 Each print consisted of multiple carved wooden blocks.
 Prints were intended to be affordable to the general public.
 Images often depicted famous kabuki actors, sumo wrestlers, the pleasure districts, historical moments, views and mythology.
-For a quick primer on this iconic woodblock style read this intro by the Victoria and Albert museuem.
-If you come to Japan, here’s a list of museums that focus on ukiyo-e.
+For a quick primer on this iconic woodblock style read this intro by the Victoria and Albert museum.
+If you come to Japan, here’s alist of museums that focus on ukiyo-e.
 They are delicate prints and subject to fading but you can still buy original prints from the Edo period.
-People still create images with this technique so you can new prints using the ukiyo-e style.
+People still create images with this technique so you can buy new prints using the ukiyo-e style.

 The inspiration